 where $\Bar{m}_{i}$ is the exponentially weighted moving average (EWMA) of the mid-price computed by the $i^{th}$ chartist agent.
 A similar spread correction was implemented for the chartists.
 The moving average is computed using: $\Bar{m}_{i,k+1} = \Bar{m}_{i,k} + \lambda_{i} (\Bar{m}_{i,k} - m_{k})$.
-The forgetting factor, $\lambda_{i}$, is not updated using the same method used by \cite{arxiv2021abm} because in event-time the chartists can converge quickly, if they use the same moving average.
-The forgetting factor will then often not be able to update fast enough and can become consistently close to one.
-This will then cause the chartist agents to track the mid-price too closely to generate any trades.

-In this model the forgetting factor is sampled, for each agent, at the beginning of the simulation from the Uniform distribution, $\lambda_{i} = U(\lambda_{min}, \lambda_{max})$.
-Here, sampling from the uniform distribution gives us that each agent has an equal probability of having a long or short trading horizon.
-As with the fundamentalists the rule from \cite{arxiv2021abm} has been modified.
-The rationale for this rule is to ensure that the chartists' rules are not always activated, allowing for asynchronous trading, and greater heterogeneity in the chartist agents.
+The forgetting factor, $\lambda_{i}$, is not updated using the same method used in the hybrid ABM \cite{arxiv2021abm}.
+This is because, in event time, the chartists can converge and herd if they use the same moving average.
+The forgetting factor may not update fast enough and can become consistently close to one.
+This will cause the chartist agents to track the mid-price too closely, which may not generate trades.
+The forgetting factor is sampled for each agent at the beginning of the simulation from the Uniform distribution, $\lambda_{i} \sim U(\lambda_{min}, \lambda_{max})$.
+Sampling the uniform distribution gives each agent an equal probability of having a long or short trading horizon.
+As with the hybrid ABM's fundamentalists, the rule has been modified to include a spread correction.
+This ensures that the chartists' rules are not always activated and allows greater heterogeneity in the chartist agent behaviour.

-Once the liquidity takers have determined the direction of the market order the next step is to determine the volume of the order.
-The minimum volume, $x_{m}$, of the volume distribution, is determined based on how far the fundamental value, or the moving average, is from the mid-price relative to a threshold, $\delta$, given as a percentage of the current mid-price.
+Once the liquidity takers have determined the direction of the market order, the next step is to determine the volume of the order.
+The volume distribution's minimum volume $x_{m}$ is determined based on how far the fundamental value, or the moving average, is from the mid-price relative to a threshold $\delta$, which is given as a percentage of the current mid-price.
 The agent parameters are given in Table \ref{parameters-table}.
 For fundamentalists, the minimum volume is: